DualBrain/gotBASIC/vb.md

 - [Microsoft Visual Studio 2019 Community Edition](https://visualstudio.microsoft.com/downloads/)

+## IL

+- [Sharplab.io](https://sharplab.io/) - You can easily switch the Code dropdown to Visual Basic, type code in and instantly see what the underlying IL will be - in the browser, nothing to download.

 ## .NET 5

 Starting this section here as of November 10, 2020 to track any interesting links as they relate to VB and .NET 5.0.